IamUSER/Flipper-Fusion/documentation/readme.md

   <img src="https://github.com/IamUSER/Flipper-Fusion/blob/main/radioactive.gif?raw=true"><br></p>
 <h2 align="center">Install my mutant firmware by building it yourself:</h2>
 <h3 align="center">Freshest Firmware is in the <b>Reactor</b> Branch!</h3>
+<br><br>
+Requires builtin updater app!
+Upgrade to a custom firmware using the webupdater prior to installing Fusion!
+Once you have a custom firmware such as Unleaseh installed you can use the built in updater to load Fusion.

 ```bash
 To download the needed tools: